 In line with our mission, All Saints advocates for increased availability of public housing for poor and disadvantaged people and opposes the disposal of land currently owned by the community and reserved for public housing.
 Our advocacy is on social justice principles and is not aligned with any political party.

-We proudly host meetings of the Save Public Housing Collective, a support and advocacy group for the importance of public housing in providing secure, justly administered housing for those in greatest need.
-We plan to help launch a film documenting the dislocation of tenants and the importance of public housing to them.
-If you would like to donate towards the production of this film, visit Documentary Australia Foundation.
+All Saints proudly hosts meetings of the Save Public Housing Collective, a support and advocacy group for the importance of public housing in providing secure, justly administered housing for those in greatest need.
+Through the Darebin Fuse Festival, All Saints proudly hosted the launch of a film documenting the dislocation of tenants and the importance of public housing to them, Things Will Be Different.

 For more information about the work of this group, or to join it, visit the website at www.savepublichousing.com.